 Just ahead of Spectre‘s release in 2015, Daniel Craig famously bristled at the idea of returning for another James Bond film.
-But 14 years after suiting up for the first time in Casino Royale, Craig is taking one final crack at James Bond.
-Here’s everything we know about the twenty-fifth film in the long-running franchise.
+But 15 years after suiting up for the first time in Casino Royale, Craig is taking one final crack at James Bond.
+Here’s everything we know about the twenty-fifth film in this long-running franchise.

 No Time to Die sees James Bond retired from MI6 and attempting to live a normal life in Jamaica (where Ian Fleming wrote the first Bond novel) with his girlfriend Madeleine Swann.
 That is until his former contact Felix Leiter reaches out for help, and Bond is sucked back into the international spy life.
 He reunites with Moneypenny and Q along with the new 007, Nomi, on a mission to rescue a kidnapped scientist.
 Things get extremely dangerous when he crosses paths with Safin, a mysterious and unsettling villain who believes he’s heroic and has treacherous new tech at his disposal.

 Beasts of No Nation director Cary Joji Fukunaga is helming No Time to Die, taking over from Danny Boyle, who was originally set to helm the project.
 In early 2018, Boyle signed on to direct the film, writing the script with John Hodges.
 However, the pair departed in August 2018 after a script dispute with producers.

 Neal Purvis and Robert Wade, who wrote an initial draft of Bond 25, were brought back on to pen the script, with Fukunaga, Scott Z. Burns, and Fleabag‘s Phoebe Waller-Bridge also working on the script.
 Filming ended in late October 2019, six months before the world premiere.
 No Time to Die will be the longest Bond movie at two hours and fifty-four minutes, surpassing Spectre’s record at 155 minutes.

 CONFIRMED: @HansZimmer will compose the score for #NoTimeToDie.
 Director Cary Joji Fukunaga said: “I’m beyond excited that Hans is scoring #NoTimeToDie.
 The music of Bond has always been iconic and I’ve already witnessed Hans adding his touch of genius to the Bond legacy.” pic.twitter.com/L3q06ymLyH— James Bond (@007) January 13, 2020

-Feature Image: Nicola Dove/MGM Studios
+Feature Image: MGM Studios

-Originally published on January 24, 2020, with updates on February 2, 2020, March 4, 2020, July 22, 2020, September 1, 2020, September 3, 2020, and September 14, 2020.
+Originally published on January 24, 2020, with updates on February 2, 2020, March 4, 2020, July 22, 2020, September 1, 2020, September 3, 2020, September 14, 2020, and August 31, 2021.